doubleK29/blazeface/README.md

 |--------------------|---------|---------|---------|-------------|
 | YOLOv5-blazeface   | 0.9431  | 0.9592  | 0.9714  | 0.8782      |

-I believed this was fairly good enough result for a mini-project!
+I believed this was fairly good enough result for a mini-project (and for a fully training from scratch model)!

+### Conclusion

+YOLOv5-blazeface has almost the same performance as YOLOv5-face in case the face is fully displayed in the camera frame.
+If the face is not fully displayed or obscured by the object, then YOLOv5-blazeface's confidence score will be lower than that of YOLOv5-face, I think the reason is because yolov5-face has been trained on the big dataset as well as fully augmented.

 ## Usage
 > For inference purpose only!